 Online time tracking is a great way to glean information about employee work habits, to learn about the progress of projects, to help make certain types of business decisions, and to easily run payroll and billing.
 Not tracking time online is almost as crazy as not using a smartphone in today’s world, but let’s not get carried away.
 Online time tracking isn’t magic fairy dust either.

-Businesses can charge clients either by the hours spent on a project or by a set amount towards the entire project or tasks of the project.
-A web based time tracking system is invaluable for billing clients accurately by the hour.
-And a reliable system to track clients and work-history is important when you’re charging by the project.
-A time tracking system like Timesheets.com keeps track of both clients and projects, plus the time spent working on them, either for freelancers or for entire an workforce.
+Businesses can charge clients either by the hours spent on a project or by the total project.
+A web-based time tracking system is invaluable for billing clients accurately by the hour.
+A reliable system to track clients and work-history is important when you’re charging by the project.
+A time tracking system like Timesheets.com keeps track of both clients and projects for freelancers, accountants, and other professionals.

 Timesheets.com was designed to track time but it can also record jobs as an instance of work done, ignoring the hours and minutes all together.